quiltdata/quilt/docs/CONTRIBUTING.md

-T4 is an open source project, and we welcome contributions from the community.
+Quilt is an open source project, and we welcome contributions from the community.

 Contributors must adhere to the [Code of Conduct](https://github.com/quiltdata/quilt/blob/master/docs/CODE_OF_CONDUCT.md).